scrapy/scrapy/docs/topics/architecture.rst

 The data flow in Scrapy is controlled by the execution engine, and goes like
 this:

-1. The :ref:`Engine <component-engine>` gets the first URLs to crawl from the :ref:`Spider <component-spiders>`.
+1. The :ref:`Engine <component-engine>` gets the first Requests to crawl from the :ref:`Spider <component-spiders>`.

-2. The :ref:`Engine <component-engine>` schedules the URLs in the :ref:`Scheduler <component-scheduler>` as Requests and asks for the next URLs to crawl.
+2. The :ref:`Engine <component-engine>` schedules the Requests in the :ref:`Scheduler <component-scheduler>` and asks for the next Requests to crawl.

-3. The :ref:`Scheduler <component-scheduler>` returns the next URLs to crawl to the :ref:`Engine <component-engine>`.
+3. The :ref:`Scheduler <component-scheduler>` returns the next Requests to the :ref:`Engine <component-engine>`.

-4. The :ref:`Engine <component-engine>` sends the URLs to the :ref:`Downloader <component-downloader>`, passing through the :ref:`Downloader Middleware <component-downloader-middleware>` (request direction).
+4. The :ref:`Engine <component-engine>` sends the Requests to the :ref:`Downloader <component-downloader>`, passing through the :ref:`Downloader Middleware <component-downloader-middleware>` (requests direction).

 5. Once the page finishes downloading the :ref:`Downloader <component-downloader>` generates a Response (with